UGA Graduate School Orientation and Information Fair

 A: Assistantships require a graduate student to work anywhere from 13-20 hours per week, depending on semester and type of assignment.
 Applications for assistantships are made to your graduate coordinator's office in the spring semester to begin work in the following fall semester.
-Assistantships carry a tuition waiver, reducing tuition to $25/semester.
-However, all activity fees and health insurance must be paid for by students.
+Assistantships carry a tuition waiver, reducing tuition to $25/semester plus additional fees which are the student's responsibility.
 Assistantships also provide a monthly stipend.
 Assistantships vary by department, assignment, type of work, and award.
 For more information, consult your academic department or the Graduate School Financial Assistance page.

 A: The UGA bus schedule differs based on location and semester.
 Specific times and routes can be found at Campus Transit.
 The cost of riding the bus is covered through student fees.

 Your UGAcard allows you to ride The Bus (Athens Transit) for free.
 City bus routes are operated on a different schedule and generally observe federal holidays.
 Additionally, some routes are not serviced when UGA is not in session.
 Specific information can be found at Athens Transit.

 A:MLC stands for Miller Learning Center and it is located at the end of Baxter Street (next to the Tate Student Center).
 The MLC has a number of computers and group study rooms for students to use.
 There is also a more relaxed policy regarding food, drink, and noise at the MLC versus the library.